masseygeo/GrainPy/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the version 3 of the GNU General Public License.
-For more information, see [LICENSE.txt](https://github.com/masseygeo/GrainPy/blob/main/LICENSE).
+For more information, see the [LICENSE.txt](https://github.com/masseygeo/GrainPy/blob/main/LICENSE) file.

 <p align="right">(<a href="#top">back to top</a>)</p>